andre-lmsilva/budgie/README.md

 * The passphrase to encode database text fields is **textFieldSecretPhrase**.
 * The passphrase to encode database numeric fields is **decimalFieldSecretPhrase**.

 Those values are defined on ```/src/main/resources/application-dev.yml``` file and can be overwritten used environment variables or jvm parameters.

+# To Do:

+* Refactor standard balance service to implement a chain of steps.
+* Implement file attachment to records.
+* Implement refund records.
+* Implement tags.
+* Consider to retire the project accounts concept.
+* Refine CSV importing logic.